Sergio0694/ComputeSharp/README.md

 # Requirements

-The **ComputeSharp** library has the following requirements:
+Building and running **ComputeSharp** from the .NET solution filter has the following prerequisites:
+- Visual Studio 2022
-- .NET Standard 2.0 or .NET 6
+- .NET 6 SDK
+- .NET Core 3.1 SDK
+- .NET Framework 4.7.2 targeting pack
 - Windows x64 or ARM64

-Additionally, in order to compile the library or a project using it, you need Visual Studio 2022 or another IDE with the .NET 6 SDK installed and support for source generators, as **ComputeSharp** relies on this feature to create the HLSL shader sources and to extract other shader metadata that is necessary to setup and execute the code at runtime.
-You can learn more about source generators [here](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/).
-You also need support for .NET Framework 4.7.2 in order to build and run all test projects and sample projects.
+Additionally, in order to also build and run all UWP and WinUI 3 projects, these components need to be installed:

+- UWP development workload
+- Windows 10 SDKs 17763 and 19041
+- Windows App SDK extension for VS2022

 # F# support